agama-project/agama/doc/auto_storage.md

 ## Partitions needed for Booting

-When relying on the Agama proposal (see below), there are some options to configure whether (and where) Agama should calculate and create the extra partitions needed for booting.

-If the proposal is not used, Agama will always try to calculate and create those partitions taking the location of the root file system as a reference.
-That's the same approach that AutoYaST has followed for years.
+The `boot` section can be used to configure whether (and where) Agama should calculate and create the extra partitions needed for booting.
+If the device is not specified, Agama will take the location of the root file system as a reference.

 ## Using the Automatic Proposal

 Agama can rely on the process known as Guided Proposal to calculate all the needed partitions, LVM devices and file systems based on some general product settings and some user preferences.
-That mechanism can also be used as part of the profile and will be executed as a last step, after processing all the explicit sections that describe devices.

 The `guided` section conforms to the following specification.

 ```
 Guided
   device [TargetDevice]
-  boot [BootSettings]
   encryption [EncryptionSettings]
-  space <'delete'|'resize'|'keep'>
   volumes [Volume[]]

 TargetDevice <string|TargetDisk|TargetNewLvm|TargetReusedLvm>